-- 1. All studies are required to provide a letter of support from the institution that will receive the grant (which may be an IPA Country Office, a J-PAL Regional Office, a university, or another institution), stating that they have reviewed the proposal and accepted the budget.
+- 1. All studies are required to provide a letter of support from the institution that willreceive the grant (which may be an IPA Country Office, a J-PAL Regional Office, a university, or another institution), stating that they have reviewed the proposal and accepted the budget.
 Please note that this requirement applies to all projects, including those going through IPA Country Offices.
-Please contact them in advance for information on their policies for proposal review and give them enough time to meet the proposal deadline. - 2.
+Please contact them in advance for information on their policies for review and give them enough time to meet the proposal deadline. - 2.
 Full study and scaling support projects are required to provide a letter of support from the program implementing partner, who will manage the intervention to be evaluated.
 Please include basic information about the intervention, its prospective or secured funding sources, the motivation to participate in an impact evaluation (if applicable), an agreement to share program cost data (if an impact evaluation), and the relationship with the research team.
-Applicants for pilot funding are encouraged to submit such letters of support, if available.

-3. If available, please also include letters of support from potential scale-up partners.
+Applicants for pilot funding are encouraged to submit such letters of support, if available. - 3.
+If available, please also include letters of support from potential scale-up partners.

 Power calculations: Please note that all full studies are required to submit power calculations.
 If you are randomizing within a pilot, please also submit power calculations.
-Please provide all the needed information and assumptions to replicate the calculations.
-This could be a commented Stata log file, an explanation of the inputs used in Optimal Design, or similar.